 If hiking is not an option for and your family then a train tour to Machu Picchu is a good option.
 It is recommended to take seats on the left side of the train for the best views of the constantly changing landscapes, from the Andes into the (higher) jungle lands.

 There is no age restriction in Machu Picchu.
-The entire complex is built out of hand-carved stone, the steps are huge, and there is a lot of walking.
+It is good to be advised that the entire complex is built out of hand-carved stone, the steps are huge, and there is a lot of walking.
 Children under 8 are free.

 What to do in Machu Picchu?

 Since 2019 it’s not allowed anymore to walk in Machu Picchu without a guide, so the guide will take you and show you the highlights of the citadel.
-First, of course, there is time for the classic family picture at the famous Sun Gate to Machu Picchu, at the entrance of the Urban Sector.
+When you arrive dont forget to take the classic family picture at the Guardhouse to Machu Picchu, at the entrance of the Urban Sector.
 One of the coolest things about Machu Picchu for kids is the llamas and alpacas all over the place, grazing freely.
+Additional tips:

 Extra hike in Machu Picchu: visit Huayna Picchu or Machu Picchu Mountain